pefarrell/pefarrell.github.io/index.md

 <p>2025-06-23: I will give a plenary talk at the <a href="https://www.dd29.polimi.it/">29th International Conference on Domain Decomposition Methods (DD29)</a> in Milan, Italy.</p>

+<h2 id="news">News</h2>

-<p>2025-06-15: I am organising the <a href="https://ems-masc.cuni.cz/">EMS School on Mathematical Modelling, Numerical Analysis, and Scientific Computing</a> in Kácov, Czechia.
-The speakers this year are
+<p>2025-06-15: I organised and financially supported the <a href="https://ems-masc.cuni.cz/">EMS School on Mathematical Modelling, Numerical Analysis, and Scientific Computing</a> in Kácov, Czechia.
+The speakers this year were
   <a href="https://www.tue.nl/en/research/researchers/olga-mula-hernandez">Olga Mula</a>,
   <a href="https://www.simula.no/people/thomasms">Thomas Surowiec</a>,
   <a href="https://appliedmath.brown.edu/people/johnny-guzman">Johnny Guzmán</a>, and
   <a href="https://people.epfl.ch/daniel.kressner">Daniel Kressner</a>.</p>

-<p>2025-06-12: I will host <a href="https://chercheurs.lille.inria.fr/ccances/">Clément Cancès</a> for a <a href="https://www.maths.ox.ac.uk/node/70689">talk in the Computational Mathematics and Applications Seminar series</a>.</p>
+<p>2025-06-12: I hosted <a href="https://chercheurs.lille.inria.fr/ccances/">Clément Cancès</a> for a <a href="https://www.maths.ox.ac.uk/node/70689">talk in the Computational Mathematics and Applications Seminar series</a>.</p>

-<h2 id="news">News</h2>

 <p>2025-06-10: Umberto Zerbinati spoke at the <a href="https://sites.google.com/view/mathematical-methods-for-waves/home">Mathematical Methods for Wave Problems</a> meeting in Leicester, UK.</p>